Oasis (video game): Gameplay

-With 100 tiles and just 85 turns, the player cannot hope to uncover every tile.
-However, the map is not entirely random.
+With 100 tiles and just 85 turns, the player cannot hope to uncover every tile, but the map is not entirely random.
 Certain features are present on every or nearly every map: the oasis, cairns, cities, the nomad camp, and mountains.
-There are clues to finding each feature: the oasis and cairns always appear on the edge, cities are surrounded on all eight sides by crop tiles, the nomad camp appears in the largest block of desert, mountains can be seen from one square away, and mountain ranges are either 'U' shaped, 'S' shaped, or stretch vertically across the map.
+There are clues to finding each feature: the oasis and cairns always appear on the edge, cities are surrounded on all eight sides by crop tiles, the nomad camp appears in the largest block of desert, mountains can be seen from one square away, and mountain ranges are either U-shaped, S-shaped, or stretch vertically across the map.
 As an additional clue to finding cities, the number of cities touching a crop tile is the number of followers gained when the tile is uncovered.
 This sometimes results in being able to find cities in fewer clicks by solving a small Minesweeper-like puzzle.

 The central tension of the game comes from making trade offs.
 Players always have more avenues to improve their positions than they have time and resources to pursue them, especially when it comes to spending limited turns and followers.
 For example, spending turns on exploration provides followers and strategic information, but it delays roads and technology which benefit from early investments.
 Connecting a far away city could result in net population growth, but it may take valuable time away from searching for a crucial treasure or cairn.
 Searching the oasis costs turns and gives no immediate value, but it boosts the player's score and leads to bonus levels, which often result in a free glyph and advisor.

 Development

 Oasis took eight full-time developers two years and five months to make.
 The game design was based around a "No bad click" philosophy.
 As one of the game's designers puts it: "A level consists of 85 carrots and one big stick.
-The player takes 85 turns discovering and rebuilding his or her empire, where every turn creates some kind of goodness."
+The player takes 85 turns discovering and rebuilding his or her empire, where every turn creates some kind of goodness".